-So this spring is busy with activity, the holidays, and hopefully exercising.
+So this summer is busy with activity, the holidays, and hopefully exercising.
 This time of the year is generally pretty fun!

 But for a select few this is a terrible time with increased plantar fascia pain.
 This is the pain that can be excruciating on the bottom of your foot especially when you get up in the morning and first place your feet on the floor.
 Then you probably hobble across the room for a few minutes until you feel a little better.
 This pain then continues after you sit down.
 When you attempt to stand again the pain is back!